Warning: lots of wanderlust and beauty ahead! Thank you Croatia…we miss you already ♥

 - Getting there: ferry from Dubrovnik → Mljet takes 1 hour and 40 minutes.
 Buy tickets online 30 days or more in advance, otherwise you’ll need to purchase from the ticket office at Gruž Harbor.

 - Getting around: bike around Mljet National Park and cool off in the internal saltwater lakes.
 Don’t forget to bring water shoes to protect your feet from spiky sea urchins!

-- Dining & imbibing: Mali Raj was our sanctuary for afternoon beverages & homemade brandy!
-They also have a full restaurant as well as apartments available for rent.
+- Dining & imbibing: Mali Raj was our afternoon sanctuary for beverages & homemade brandy!
+They also have a full restaurant and apartments available for rent.

 Vela Luka in a nutshell:

 - Getting there: ferry from Mljet → Korčula will pick you up in front of Hotel Odisej and get you to Korčula Town in 30 minutes.
 From there, it’s a 1-hour bus ride across the island to Vela Luka.